Takaya-Yamazato/owc2023/src/pages/blog/2023-08-07-Keynote-slide.md

   - Keynote slide
 ---

-The keynote, presented by Prof. Yamazato, is now available on the [program page](../program/).
+The keynote, presented by Prof. Yamazato, slide is now available on the [program page](../program/).